 When a typically developing body reaches puberty, the brain starts to send out signals to the ovaries or testes to make estrogen or testosterone.
 When someone has hypogonadism, the signals are not sent, or the ovaries or testes are not able to respond to them.

-The result is that the body does not create the hormones needed for typical development.
+The result is that the body does not produce the hormones needed for typical development.

 The Cleveland Clinic divides hypogonadism into two types:

-Hypogonadism is common in Prader-Willi syndrome (PWS), affecting at least half the people who have been diagnosed with the genetic disorder.
+Hypogonadism is common in Prader-Willi syndrome (PWS), affecting at least half the people who have been diagnosed with the genetic disorder, and may be a combination of primary and/or secondary hypogonadism.

 Our go-to expert on hypogonadism is Dr. Diane Stafford, pediatric endocrinologist and chair of the PWS Clinical Investigation Collaborative, a group of clinical researchers, health care providers, and patient advocates working to improve care for people with PWS.